worldofmarcus/project-portfolio-2/README.md

 ![HTML Result Form Confirmation With Errors](readme/assets/images/favico_bug.png)

 **2022-08-08**
 * Bug: During the HTML-validation 13 warnings and 12 errors were reported from the validator.
-3 warnings was connected to no h1 in document and use of sections.
-This was fixed by changing the sections do divs.
-The rest of the warnings and errors was connected to a mistake with duplicate id:s in the modal code.
+3 warnings were connected to no h1 in document and use of sections.
+This was fixed by changing the sections to divs.
+The rest of the warnings and errors were connected to a mistake with duplicate id:s in the modal code.
 That was very easy to fix and when the page was re-run in the validator no errors were returned.

 ![HTML Result Form Confirmation With Errors](readme/assets/images/html_result_with_errors.png)

+**2022-08-09**
+* Bug: In the first version of the game the cards weren't generated before the welcome modal was shown.
+The outcome of that was that the user could by mistake press outside the modal and then the cards didn't generate.
+This was solved byt generating the cards before the modal pops.

 **2022-08-10**
-* Bug: During lighthouse testing the *Accessibility*, *Best Practices* and *SEO* was 92 due to lack of alt text on the images in the game and faulty image aspect ratio.
-I fixed this by adding the attribute alt with its correct name when looping the image array.
+* Bug: During lighthouse testing the *Accessibility*, *Best Practices* and *SEO* grade was 92 due to lack of alt text on the images in the game and faulty image aspect ratio.
+I fixed the alt text problem by adding the attribute alt with its correct name when looping the image array.
 The image aspect ratio was corrected by using Photoshop to secure correct image aspect ratio when shrinking the images (mainly in the media query code).

 ### Unfixed Bugs

 **2022-08-08**
 * Bug: When clicking outside of the 'Game Over'-modal the reset of the game doesn't work which mean that the 'Number of tries' continue to subtract even if the user has 0 tries left.
 See screenshot below.
 This is something that can be fixed by setting the modal backdrop to static.
 This isn't a critical bug and due to coming deadline for this project I will leave it unfixed for now.

 ![HTML Result Form Confirmation With Errors](readme/assets/images/bug_tries_left_modal.png)

 [Back to top](<#table-of-content>)

 # Deployment

 ## To Deploy The Project